Skip to Main Content

 Explores ways academic and lay communities collaborate on research, key theoretical perspectives in the development of CBPR, and the challenges in implementing CBPR approaches.
 Format includes lectures, discussions, readings, writing assignments, and a fieldwork project.
 A-F only.

-methods for research with Indigenous communities.
-Special focus on methodological, ontological, and ethical issues unique to condusting research with Indigenous communities.
+Qualitative research methods design, implementation, and analysis with special focus on methodological, ontological, and ethical issues unique to conducting research with Indigenous communities.
 PH majors only.
 A-F only.

-PH 729 Scientific Explorations in Social Justice for Indigenous People (V)
+PH 729 Survey Methods for Indigenous People (V)

-Provides students with an advanced application of health disparities research methodologies to address health and social injustices faced by Indigenous people.
-Builds on previous courses to advance and produce scientific scholarship.
+Advanced application of health disparities research methodologies to address health and social injustices faced by Indigenous people.
+Grounded in survey design, implementation, and analyses through a public health and Indigenous lens.
 PH majors only or consent.
 Graduate students only.
 A-F only.
-Pre: 728.

 PH 742 Qualitative Research for Public Health Sciences (3)